Substance Use and Mental Health

 Behavioral Health Overview

-Deaf, Hard of Hearing and
+Deaf, Hard of Hearing, and Deaf-Blind

 Mental health and substance use disorder treatment services are available in every Utah county.
 Click to find your county provider.